Healthy Homes Assessment Papakowhai

 Insulation Papakowhai

-The insulation of the ceiling and underfloor is a requirement for all rent homes as of July 1st, 2019.
-All landlords and property managers should make sure that the insulation meets this new standard.
-In some cases, an existing insulation on the ceiling or in the subfloor space might need to be topped up or replaced.
+Insulation for underfloor and ceilings is mandatory on all rental homes since July 1, 2019.
+Property managers and landlords must make sure that the insulation is up to this new quality.
+In some cases, existing ceiling insulation or insulation in the subfloor space may require to be replaced or replaced.

-The "R" refers to thermal resistance, and it is a measurement of how well the insulation resists heat flow.
-The more high the R-value, more efficient the insulation.
+The "R" refers to thermal resistance and it is a measurement of how well the insulation can withstand heat flow.
+The more high the R-value, better the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3